 In this episode, I’ll discuss whether recent laxative use should preclude testing for C diff.

-The recently updated IDSA C Diff guidelines make the following recommendation:
+The IDSA C Diff guidelines make the following recommendation regarding C Diff testing in a patient who recently received a laxative:

 Patients with unexplained and new-onset ≥3 unformed stools in 24 hours are the preferred target population for testing for CDI (weak recommendation, very low quality of evidence).